Discover Math Magic

 • 1:30pm – 1:45pm – raffle for prizes

-• 1:45pm – 2:30pm – speaker (Dorothy Andrews)
+• 1:45pm – 2:30pm – speaker (TBA)

-• 2:30pm – 2:40pm – closing remarks (in McKnight Hall)
+• 2:30pm – 2:40pm – closing remarks (McKnight Hall)

-• FAQ’s:
+FAQ’s:

 • Is lunch free?
 Yes, details provided at registration and / or the welcome.
 (This is one of the reasons why we ask people to register before the day of the event.)

 • Can I drop off my child?
 It depends on the situation.
-If you’ve arranged for a responsible adult to be responsible for your child (like a teacher, relative, parent of your child’s friend, etc), then sure.
+If you’ve arranged for an adult to be responsible for your child (like a teacher, relative, parent of your child’s friend, etc), then sure.
 We are not set up to deal with unaccompanied minors.
 Think of this event as a field trip – not a day camp.